 Expats should note that immediate payment for healthcare is generally expected in cash upfront.
-It follows that private health insurance is essential, especially if a situation arises where one needs to fund an emergency evacuation abroad (expats should ensure this is part of their policy).
-In most cases, this is a stipulation included in negotiated contracts, and if it isn’t then expats should broach the subject with their employer.
+It follows that private health insurance is essential, especially if one needs to fund an emergency evacuation abroad (expats should ensure this is part of their policy).
+In most cases, this is a stipulation included in negotiated employment contracts, and if it isn’t then expats should broach the subject with their employer.

 The cost associated with private treatment can quickly escalate, even if a large-scale medical evacuation is not needed, so it’s best to ensure adequate coverage for any eventuality.